Stinkypuppy/TikTok-iOS/README.md

-# TikTok-iOS
+#TikTok-iOS

 #### RU

-- Установить .deb можно при помощи Filza File Manager
+- You can install .deb using Filza File Manager
-- Deb можно вшить в .ipa при помощи Sideloadly или Azule
+- Deb can be embedded into .ipa using Sideloadly or Azule

 #### EN